ArPiRobot/arpirobot.github.io/docs/starting/supportedhardware.md

 # Supported Hardware

+#### **What Does Supported Mean**
+In this context supported can mean a few different things.
+In the case of motor drivers and sensors it means that they have been tested and that there is code in the python library and/or the arduino firmware to work with them.

+In the case of Arduinos supported means that the firmware has been tested running on a supported Arduino.

+It will likely work on any Arduino.
+In the case of raspberry pi's it means that the modified Raspbian images have been tested on that model of Pi.
+Likely any Pi (with builtin WiFi adapter) will work.

+In the case of other devices such as battery packs it simply means that it should be (by specs) compatible and *may* have been tested.

+Other tools and supplies listed may or may not have been tested, but should be compatible with whatever purpose is described for them.

 #### **About Vendors**
 Most of the time we provide links to components that can be bought from [Adafruit](https://www.adafruit.com/) or are easily found on [Amazon](https://www.amazon.com/).
 Occasionalyy, parts may not be available from these sites (or may be hard to find or not competitivly priced) so there are sometimes other sites used.